 - Cut back on salty snacks such as potato chips, nuts, and pretzels.

-- Try slowly reducing the salt in your diet to give your taste buds time to adjust.
+- Slowly reduce the salt in your diet to give your taste buds time to adjust.

 Cooking & Eating Out